-Cat Flats: Designing human apartments for feline friends
+Cat flats: designing human apartments for feline friends

 Story highlights

-- In Taipei, Seoul and Hong Kong, apartment owners are designing their homes around their cats.
+- In Taipei, Seoul and Hong Kong, apartment owners are designing homes around their cats.

 - Dramatic feline-friendly features renovations include elevated cat walkways and shelves designed as pet highways.